Projective measure without projective Baire: Proof of the Main Theorem

-where $ \bar T^\beta$ denotes the outcome of the construction of $\bar T$ carried out in $L_\beta$.
-This is the vital use Jensen coding with localization (also called ``David's trick'' or \emph{killing universes}).
-In order to make lemma \ref{it:reals:are:caught} below go through, we have modified it in several ways (the use of $\diamondsuit$, $\rho(p^*_\delta)$ and most notably, we use Easton support).
-Note that forcing over $L[A_\xi]$, a proper sub-model of $L[G_\xi]$, means we shall have to argue that this step represents a stratified extension.
+where $ T^\alpha(\nu)$ denotes the outcome of the construction of $T(\nu)$ carried out in $L_\beta$ (cf.\ Definition~\ref{p.n.d.canonical} and Lemma~\ref{p.l.canonical}).
+Note that as we are using a forcing from $L[A_\xi]$, a proper submodel of $L[G_\xi]$, we shall have to argue that this step represents a stratified extension.